M1301 infantry squad vehicle

 The M1301 Infantry Squad Vehicle (ISV) is an air-transportable high-speed, light utility vehicle selected by the United States Army in 2020.
 It is based on the Chevrolet Colorado ZR2 platform.
 An ISV can carry nine infantrymen.
 Fielding began in 2021, along with initial operational test and evaluation (IOTE); 649 ISVs are to be allocated to 11 infantry brigade combat teams (IBCTs) by 2025.
+As of November 2025, 919 ISVs have been delivered to U.S. Army IBCTs and another 186 ISVs have been delivered to the 75th Ranger Regiment.
+According to the U.S. Army's budget for fiscal Year 2026, the U.S. Army has an Army Acquisition Objective (AAO) for 9,282 ISVs.

 The Army will purchase 1,700 ISVs to augment the stop-gap M1297 Army Ground Mobility Vehicle, which is based on the General Dynamics Flyer 72.

 Development

 The M1301 Infantry Squad Vehicle comprises the second phase of the Army Ground Mobility Vehicle program.
 The Army initiated the Ultra Light Combat Vehicle program beginning in 2014.
 The Army renamed this the Army Ground Mobility Vehicle in 2015.
 The Army never formalized a competitive bid process, but in the interim, opted to purchase a limited number of GMVs through SOCOM's Ground Mobility Vehicle 1.1 program.
 In its 2018 budget request, the Army split the GMV into two phases.
 The second phase, called the Infantry Squad Vehicle program, was initiated to acquire 1,700 additional vehicles; compared to 295 A-GMV.

 In 2019, the U.S. Army awarded three ISV prototype contracts to the GM Defense/Ricardo plc consortium, the Oshkosh Defense/Flyer Defense LLC consortium and the Science Applications International Corporation (SAIC)/Polaris Inc. consortium.